Henrietta Adler

-Henrietta Adler (1 December 1868 – 15 April 1950), known as Nettie Adler, was a British Liberal Party politician who was one of the first women to be elected to and to be able to take her seat on the London County Council.
+Henrietta Adler (1 December 1868 – 15 April 1950), also known as Nettie Adler, was a British Liberal Party politician who was one of the first women to be elected to and to be able to take her seat on the London County Council.

 Early life

 Adler was born in London on 1 December 1868.
 She was the daughter of Hermann Adler, who would later succeed his father as chief rabbi, and Rachel Adler.
 She was educated at a private school and classes.

 Career

 Adler began social work as a school manager under the London School Board.
 She was honorary secretary of the Committee on Wage Earning Children, 1899–1946.
 She was a Member of Council of the Anglo-Jewish Association and a member of the Jewish Board of Guardians.
 She was a justice of the peace.

 Political career

 Adler was a Liberal Party member, which in London local government was aligned with the Progressive Party.
 She was first politically active in her home area of Hackney.
 Her main political interest was in education.
 She was a member of the governing bodies of the Dalston County School, of the Hackney Downs School and the Hackney Technical Institute.
 Due to her interest in educational matters she was co-opted onto the London Education Committee by the Progressive majority in 1905, serving as on that body until she was elected to it following the 1910 London County Council election.
 When the Liberal government first created the London County Council in 1899 there was no stipulation that women could not stand as candidates for election and two Progressive women candidates stood and were elected.
 However, there was a legal challenge made by one of the defeated Conservative candidates and as a result, neither of the women were able to take their seats.
 When the Liberal Party returned to power, they changed the law in 1908 to allow women to be elected to the London County Council and this change came into effect for the 1910 elections.
 Adler was one of two women who were elected, as one of the representatives for the constituency of Hackney Central in 1910.